harmony-one/h/progress/alaina-furstenberg.md

+Q2 Progress:
+This quarter, I focused on consistent marketing—publishing weekly Twitter threads, progress shorts, and monthly Substack reports.
+I led the Colossus integration rollout end-to-end, creating announcement assets, AI podcast, and co-branded content.
+I also upskilled in Framer, Figma Make, Canva animation and Cursor—learning to prototype websites, structure markdown systems, and explore vibe-coding workflows that bridge design and AI.
+I co-authored the Q2 report and produced recap videos to capture and package team progress.

+I highlighted protocol updates, and co-marketed with partners like FlappyH1, 1UtilityDAO, RecoveryONE, Crypto_Land_DAO and more while promoting and researching our new initiative 5.country.

+---

 2025-06-24 Tue: Sync with Theo on Q2 video and the upcoming report.
 Thread on 5.country + design of a graphic.
 Insight for the tweet: In training robot fingers, precision isn’t mastery...dexterity emerges through real-world contact, where errors aren’t bugs but building blocks for intuition.

 2025-06-23 Mon: Writing and tweeting the [progress thread](https://x.com/harmonyprotocol/status/1937362764621922365).
 Review of team's Q2 progress and beginning to write the introduction.